 11. Decrease anxiety

 In 2010, researchers at Harvard University suggested that another of the drug’s benefits may actually be reduced anxiety, which would improve the smoker’s mood and act as a sedative in low doses.

 Beware, though, higher doses may increase anxiety and make you paranoid.

 12. Help reverse the carcinogen effects of tobacco, and improve lung health

 In January 2012, a study published in Journal of the American Medical Association showed that marijuana improved lung functions, and even increased lung capacity.
 Researchers looking for risks factors of heart disease, tested on 5,115 young adults, over the period of 20 years, and found out that only pot users showed an increase in lung capacity, compared to the tobacco smokers who lost lung function over time.

 It is believed that the increased lung capacity is due to the deep breaths taken while inhaling the drug, and not from a therapeutic chemical in the drug.

-13. Reduces severe pain, and nausea from chemo, and stimulates appetite.
+13. Reduce severe pain, and nausea from chemo, and stimulates appetite

 One of the most common uses of medical marijuana is for people going through chemotherapy.
 Cancer patients going through chemo suffer from severe pains, painful nausea, vomiting, and loss of appetite.
 This can lead to further health complications.

-14. Improves symptoms of Lupus, an autoimmune disorder.
+14. Improve symptoms of Lupus, an autoimmune disorder.